MALABA

 acting in the public interest is the imperative for standing under

-s85(1)(d) of the Constitution, the meaning or content of public
+section 85(1)(d) of the Constitution, the meaning or content of

-interest will vary from case to case depending on the facts and
+public interest will vary from case to case depending on the facts

-test which does not depend for its answer on what the person says.
-In
+is an objective test which does not depend for its answer on what the

-other words, the fact that a person says he or she is acting in the
+person says.
+In other words, the fact that a person says he or she is

-public interest is irrelevant to the determination of the issue.
-A
+acting in the public interest is irrelevant to the determination of

-person is on the facts and in the circumstances of the case either
+the issue.
+A person is on the facts and in the circumstances of the

 There